 2) Deep learning methods are promising to segment objects from complex point clouds.
 Usually it is presumed that the segmentation errors of all points have equal costs, but in practice this assumption often fails.
 The error cost of points near to the segmentation boundary may drastically differ from other points.

 3) According to Tobler's First Law of Geography, “All things are related, but nearby things are more related than distant things”.
-The inequivalence about boundary distance is an important physical issue in point cloud segmentation problems.
-Current attentions obtained by current studies are usually evaluated in neural networks (so-called black-box model), whose physics meaning is hard to explain.
+The inequivalence about boundary distance is important in point cloud segmentation.
+Current attentions from literature are placed upon neural networks (so-called black-box model).
+Studies on inequivalence about boundary distances are scarcely reported.

-Hence, this paper aims to investigate the inequivalence in 3D point cloud segmentation, which consists of two parts: evaluating the inequivalence and applying the inequivalence in segmentation.
+This paper aims to investigate the inequivalence in 3D point cloud segmentation, which consists of two parts: evaluating the inequivalence and applying the inequivalence in segmentation.
 An inequivalence evaluation is a function discover problem modeling the relationship between boundary distance and importance of points are represented with an inequivalent function.
 With the obtained inequivalent function, a cost sensitive learning is designed to improve the segmentation accuracy.

 Among the function discovery algorithms, GEP integrates the linear structure of genetic algorithm (GA) with a tree structure of genetic programming (GP) to obtain a genotype and phenotype representation of genetic information [37], which contains seven genetic components: population initialization, fitness evaluation, selection, crossover, mutation, transposition, and termination criterion.
 GEP uses a fixed-length of character strings to build a chromosome, which is afterwards expressed to be discovered functions by parse trees of different sizes and shapes when evaluating their fitness.
 Unlike canonical GP, it is the chromosomes of the individuals, not the expression trees that are reproduced with modification and transmitted to the next generation in GEP.
 As a result, the search space is separated from the solution space, which can result in benefits such as an unconstrained search of the genome space [38].
 GEP has been extensively applied in subspace weighting [39], correlation mining [40], and fault diagnosis [41].
 Given the impressive results for function discovery tasks of GEP, such descriptors are expected to also be effective in discovering the inequivalent function.
 Therefore, the GEP method is improved to represent and evolve inequivalent functions to cope with the inequivalence evaluation.